ide-workshop/ide-workshop.github.io/index.md

 Since IDEs are among the most widely used tools in developers’ toolkit, they remain a crucial opportunity for research to reach this goal.
 To close the gap between research and adoption in practice, we launched the IDE workshop series.
-We build upon the momentum from our first three editions of the workshop and aim to exceed expectations at our third instance at ICSE'27.
+We build upon the momentum from our first three editions of the workshop and aim to exceed expectations at our fourth instance at ICSE'27.

 At our workshop, we aim to bring together researchers and practitioners, and foster the community that really _cares_ about IDEs.
 The researchers can exchange their ideas about using IDEs as a means for their work, as well as